 J5 Speedshop, located in Richmond, Illinois, has grown quickly since it opened six years ago.

 Expanding from 5,000 sq.-ft in 2015 to its current 14,000 sq.-ft site, the shop is a full build and restoration facility, but owner Jay Buchanan doesn’t want to give up its “Mom and Pop” vibe.
-But it’s easy to keep that family feel when Jay’s father and brother also work beside him.
+Although it’s easy to keep that family feel when Jay’s father and brother also work beside him.

 In 2015, Buchanan decided the timing was right to set up his own shop, and while he is most proud of his chassis fabrications, he proudly claims to work from “chassis design to clear coat.”